GCSE Computer Science: specification changes for exams in 2027

 • link layer.

-Understand that the HTTP, HTTPS, SMTP, IMAP and FTP protocols operate at the application layer.
+Understand that the HTTP, HTTPS, SMTP and IMAP protocols operate at the application layer.

-Understand that the TCP and UDP protocols operate at the transport layer.
+Understand that the TCP protocol operates at the transport layer.

 Understand that the IP protocol operates at the internet layer.